- Saturday January 21: Ariana Gillis in concert with Colleen Brown & Elijah Abrams at Calvary United Church

 Brought to you by…

-This year’s festival is co-presented by the Kingston Arts Council and Skeleton Park Arts.
+This year’s festival was co-presented by the Kingston Arts Council and Skeleton Park Arts.
 More about the Festival.